universedocs/Universe-Docs/README.md

 4. We can view what neurons are executing in a brain
 5. Since neuron accept single input all the input data can be validate before using
 6. Need to explore options like "What if a neuron fails and the server stops?".
 Can use XPC mechanisms in swift!
+7. Need to explore options to remove/add/update neuron from client or server dynamically without building application.
+XPC mechanism?

 Known issues: